No clear winner in final election result

 BBC political correspondent Chris Mason said neither Labour nor the Tories could claim a "substantial breakthrough".

-"But while the overriding sentiment among Conservatives is one of relief, within Labour, it's introspection," Mason said.
+"But while the overriding sentiment among Conservatives is one of relief, within Labour, it's introspection," our correspondent said.

 - Laura Kuenssberg: Parties must break out of comfort zones